farrukhalvi123/SmallWorld/Readme.md

 Guidelines for Running this Project and configuration and Project Composition
+Go to the Master Branch
+Go to Terminal of the Project or gitbash and type in the following Command git checkout master
+Then follow the steps below.

 1. Install all POM.xml file dependencies
 2. Project consist of Three Sections